 Proposed cut later waived: The Melting of Emil

-and he stumbles into the path of Boddicker's approaching car.
+his body, and he stumbles into the path of Boddicker's approaching car.
 Boddicker fails to react quickly enough, and Emil is splattered into pieces as Boddicker rams into him.
-It was this brief but graphic image that the MPAA objected to, but the filmmakers
+It was this brief but graphic image that the MPAA objected to, but

 Cut Scenes: The Stabbing of Boddicker